Section 6: Fluids: Behaviors of Liquids and Gases

 Swiss scientist Daniel Bernoulli studied the properties of moving fluids through air and water.
 He observed a relationship between the velocity of a fluid and pressure.
 Bernoulli’s principle states that as the velocity of a fluid increases, the pressure exerted by the fluid decreases.
 This is evident in the design of an airplane wing.

 British scientist Robert Boyle examined the property of gases and developed Boyle’s law.
 This law states that as the volume of gas decreases, the pressure increases, provided the temperature does not change.
-It also states that as the volume of a gas increases, the pressure decreases.
+It also says that as the volume of a gas increases, the pressure decreases.
 The pressure-temperature relationship states that as temperature increases, the pressure increases provided the volume does not change.
 For example, when your tire pressure is low in your car, it is usually due to a drop in temperature.
 When the temperature rises, so does the tire pressure.

 - What is buoyancy?